arthurdev449/mastering-llm-engineering/documentation/PE_Platform_Considerations.md

     *   **Model Specialization:** Choose models best suited for your task, as their pre-training and fine-tuning may inherently align with your needs.
     *   **Custom Fine-tuning:** If available, fine-tuning your chosen model on proprietary data or specific instruction datasets can significantly enhance performance and control beyond what prompting alone can achieve.

+### 1.6.
+Backend Performance Optimization

+While prompt engineering focuses on the input to the model, true production-readiness also requires considering backend optimizations that happen closer to the hardware.
+These techniques are crucial for managing inference costs, reducing latency, and deploying models in resource-constrained environments.
+Key methods include:

+*   **Quantization:** Reducing the model's numerical precision to save memory and speed up inference.
+*   **Speculative Decoding:** Using a smaller "draft" model to accelerate token generation.
+*   **Model Merging:** Combining multiple fine-tuned models to create a more versatile composite model.

+While these are typically managed by the platform provider or the MLOps team, being aware of them is important for a holistic understanding of LLM performance.

+*(For a more detailed explanation of these techniques, refer to the "Advanced Optimization for Real-World Deployment" section in `PE_Advanced_Techniques.md`.)*

 ## 2. Platform-Specific Considerations

 Here's a summary of considerations for some popular LLM platforms, highlighting features relevant to advanced LLM Engineering.